D-WILLI/Team-Profile-Generator-/README.md

   ![badge](https://img.shields.io/badge/License-MIT-blue)

   ## Description
-  This is an application for generating a profile.
+  This is an application for generating a team profile.

   ## Table of Contents
   - [Installation](#installation)